maneau/fastwordssearch/README.md

 ## Introduction

-Algorithm for searching multi words in text.
+A algorithm to searching keywords (multi words) in text fastly and low memory usage even with a large dictionary (1.000.000).

 Inspire from [aho-corasick](https://github.com/robert-bor/aho-corasick) it works almost like it.

-Why creating a another ?
+Why creating another ?

-It design to be less memory greedy and as much fast as aho-corasick.
+It design to be less memory greedy and as fast as aho-corasick.

 How it works ?